Niteshkarmore7888/CatalogManagementSystem/README.md

 Configure Database
 Update the application.properties file with your MySQL database credentials:

-# properties

-spring.datasource.url=jdbc:mysql://localhost:3306/catalog_db
-spring.datasource.username=your_username
-spring.datasource.password=your_password

-# Run the Project
-Use the following Maven command to run the application: mvn spring-boot:run

 # Technologies Used
 Spring Boot: Framework for building Java applications with minimal configuration